 Further to the very serious concerns raised by a number of my hon.
 Friends about cuts to children’s services—more pronounced in many areas because of the cuts by this Government and the fact that the weighting for deprivation was taken out of the local funding formula—Liverpool has seen a 9% increase in the number of looked-after children.
 Despite significant investment, we are facing a black hole to the tune of millions of pounds.
 How will the Secretary of State ensure that children in my constituency and across the country will be kept safe?

 Liverpool, like many local authorities, is dealing with many pressures.
 That is why there is a lot there to help it.
 It already has one of the highest core spending powers per dwelling in the country and, from this set of proposals today, it will see an £8.7 million increase.
 On top of that, it is also part of the business rates retention pilot.

-I welcome the inclusion of Gloucestershire in the pilots, but will the Secretary of State ensure that the county’s MPs have the opportunity to look at the operation of the pilots as part of the discussions with the Department for Communities and Local Government, and will he say that these pilots do not preclude local government reorganisation if and when that comes to Gloucestershire?
+I welcome the inclusion of Gloucestershire in the pilots, but will the Secretary of State ensure that the county’s MPs have the opportunity to look at the operation of the pilots as part of discussions with the Department for Communities and Local Government, and will he say that these pilots do not preclude local government reorganisation if and when that comes to Gloucestershire?

 No pilots preclude any kind of reorganisation.
-That is up to that local area to decide whether it is something it wants and to put a proposal to me.
+It is up to that local area to decide whether that is something it wants and to put a proposal to me.
 I know that the business rates pilot is very welcome in the Gloucestershire region; it will give more incentives to help local businesses.
 On top of that, today’s announcements will lead to an increase of £9.2 million of additional spending power for the local authority, which I know will be welcome.